Offer, confirmation and registration - LLM

 The course requires you to complete 180 credits.
 You have the choice of either taking four taught 30 credit modules and writing a 20,000 word 60 credit dissertation or taking five taught 30 credit modules and writing a 10,000 word 30 credit dissertation.

-If you wish to obtain one of the specialist degrees you must complete at least three taught modules in the specialist area and write your dissertation on that specialist area.
+If you wish to obtain one of the specialist degrees you must complete at least two taught modules in the specialist area and write your dissertation on that specialist area.